- Home >

 What is the purpose of the qualifying examination?

 The Qualifying Examination is largely a diagnostic instrument used to determine a student’s eligibility for advancing to candidacy.
-The examination is designed to assess an aspirant’s knowledge of research, statistics, and core knowledge in their respective fields of study.
+It is designed to assess an aspirant’s knowledge of research, statistics, and core knowledge in their respective fields of study.

 What is the qualifying examination requirement?

-The Qualifying Examination is three hours in length, divided into three areas: (1) research (2) statistics, and (3) core knowledge in respective field.
+The Qualifying Examination is three hours in length and divided into three areas: (1) research, (2) statistics, and (3) core knowledge in the respective field.
 The examination is scheduled from 8:30 a.m. to 12:00 p.m.
-Students are expected to arrive at 8:30 a.m. to check-in for the examination.
+Students are expected to arrive at 8:30 a.m. to check in for the examination.
 The examination will begin promptly at 9:00 a.m.
-Students must bring proper identification (driver’s license or university photo identification) with them.
+Students must bring proper identification (driver’s license or university photo identification).
 No technology (iPhone, tablets, iPad, etc.) can be brought into the examination room.
 No additional resources (internet, USB drives, etc.) can be used during the examination.

 How often is the qualifying examination offered?